 - Emotional distress: Personal Injury victims experience some type of emotional distress in varying degrees of severity.
 Whether it is anxiety, depression, guilt, frustration, insomnia or anger.

 - Inability to have children as a result of accident-related injuries.

 - Loss of an extremity: Some victims even experience pain where their limb used to be.
 Victims who suffer from “phantom limb” sensations often suffer from psychological trauma and lack of ease in life.

 - Loss of consortium: a limitation of usual marital relations due to Personal Injury to one spouse or the other, whether that is sex, affection or companionship, the ability to perform household chores and ability to perform normal parenting tasks.

 Here is a basic calculator to help determine a rough number of how much compensation you might receive.

-If you need further help to address your questions you may go to our FAQ page here, or if you need to you can speak to one of Georgia Personal Injury Attorneys at no cost by clicking the link below.
+If you need further help to address your questions you may go to our FAQ page here, or if you need to you can speak to one of Top Attorneys after a car accident at no cost by clicking the link below.

 Ready to Talk to a Lawyer Who Has Your Back?

 Medical malpractice cases can be complicated, including the deadline of the statute of limitations.
 Learn the complexities and how an attorney can help.

 Were you injured in a car accident as a passenger?
 You are likely entitled to compensation, but getting it may be complicated.
 Here’s what to do.